mathigon/textbooks/content/sequences/content.md

 ---
 > id: triangle-sums

-Triangle numbers seem to pop up everywhere in Mathematics, and you'll see them again throughout this course.
+Triangle numbers seem to pop up everywhere in Mathematics, and you’ll see them again throughout this course.
 One particularly interesting fact is that _any_ integer can be written as the sum of at most three triangle numbers: